thomas-2020/-pswm-inno-helm-chart-registry-/microservicesruntime/examples/msr-using-secrets/README.md

-# MSR using kubernetes secrets
+# MSR using Kubernetes Secrets

 This example deploys a MSR that references a Kubernetes secret which is mounted to /etc/secrets on the container at startup.
-The secrets are referenced through the secret key names in the application properties file provided via a config map.
+The secrets are referenced through the secret key names in the application properties file provided via config map.

+More information about using secrets in Kubernetes for MSR are [here](https://documentation.softwareag.com/webmethods/integration_server/pie10-15/webhelp/pie-webhelp/index.html#page/pie-webhelp%2Fto-configuration_variables_for_docker_11.html%23wwID0ERXBM).

 ## Prerequisites